w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov-treasury.md

 bounty.
 In this sense, the curator's fee can be defined as the difference between the amounts paid to child bounty awardees and the total value of the bounty.

-Curators are selected through OpenGov referendum after the bounty proposal passes and need to add an upfront deposit to take the position.
+Curators are selected through OpenGov referendum after the bounty proposal passes; and they need to pay an upfront deposit to take the position.
 The deposit is calculated by multiplying the curator fee by
 {{ polkadot: <RPC network="polkadot" path="consts.bounties.curatorDepositMultiplier" defaultValue={500000} filter="permillToPercent"/> :polkadot }}{{ kusama: <RPC network="kusama" path="consts.bounties.curatorDepositMultiplier" defaultValue={500000} filter="permillToPercent"/> :kusama }}%,
 and it can range between a minimum of